Taylor Mountain the Bear Territory by Tiger Mountain / 泰勒山

 See more trip photos here.

-Hiking the Road
+Walking the Service Road

 Olympic Mountains